The Definition of a Manuscript

 However, it is probably safer to compose using a computer and word processing program so your work is saved and won't blow away in the wind.
 You also have the advantage of using spell checking and grammar checking.

-Manuscript Style Guides and Preparation Guidelines
+Style and Preparation Guidelines

 Whatever method you use to compose your manuscript, it must eventually be made to conform to the style guide and manuscript preparation guidelines required by the publisher.
 There may be different style guides and manuscript requirements for the type of books, such as fiction, nonfiction, children's books, scripts, and poetry.
 Ask the publisher or your agent for their guidelines before you submit your manuscript.